 #2.
-Custom Element Visibility Listener which tracks when certain elements appear and disappear from the screen (after scrolling up or down).
+Custom Element Visibility Listener tracks when certain elements appear and disappear from the screen (after scrolling up or down).

 #3.
-Soundcloud player listener tracks interactions with embedded Soundcloud player on your site (Play, Pause, and view 25, 50, 75 and 100% of the audio track).
+Soundcloud player listener tracks interactions with embedded Soundcloud player on your site (Play, Pause, and view 25, 50, 75, and 100% of the audio track).

 #4.
 Mixcloud player listener tracks interactions with embedded Mixcloud player on your site (when visitor listens to 25%, 50%, 75% of the audio track.
 Other possible events are: ‘buffering’, ‘play’, ‘pause’, ‘ended’, ‘error’).

 #5.
 HTML5 audio player listener covers a bunch of generic no-name audio players that can be embedded on your site.